Iowa vs. Utah State: Odds, spread, over/under - September 2

 Iowa vs. Utah State: Odds, spread, over/under and other Vegas lines - September 2

 The Utah State Aggies (0-0) will look to upset the No. 25 Iowa Hawkeyes (0-0) on Saturday, September 2, 2023 at Kinnick Stadium.
-The Hawkeyes are without a doubt the favorites in this one, with the line sitting at 24.5 points.
-The over/under in this outing is 44.5 points.
+The Hawkeyes are undoubtedly the favorites in this one, with the line sitting at 23 points.
+The over/under in this contest is 43 points.

-In this article, you can check out the spread and odds across multiple sportsbooks for the Iowa vs. Utah State matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Iowa vs. Utah State matchup.

 Iowa vs. Utah State Game Info